open-policy-agent/gatekeeper/README.md

 #### Deploying via Helm ####

 A basic Helm chart exists in `charts/gatekeeper`.
-If you have Helm installed, you can deploy via
+If you have Helm installed, you can deploy via the following instructions for Helm v3:

 ```sh
 helm repo add gatekeeper https://open-policy-agent.github.io/gatekeeper/charts
 helm install gatekeeper/gatekeeper --generate-name